infinitered/ruby-xcdm/README.md

 # ruby-xcdm

-This is a tool for generating the same xcdatamodeld files that XCode does when designing a datamodel for Core Data.
+This is a tool for generating the same xcdatamodeld files that Xcode does when designing a datamodel for Core Data.
 It is written in pure ruby, but it will be of particular interest to RubyMotion developers.
 It offers the essential features that Xcode does, plus a text-based